EmbraceLife/myGOLexplorer/README.md

 # myGOLexplorer

-my version is built upon [thi demo](https://processing.org/examples/gameoflife.html) created by Joan Soler-Adillon.
+my version is built upon [a processing demo](https://processing.org/examples/gameoflife.html) created by Joan Soler-Adillon.

 1. spacebar: to iterate or pause